-B. Any person eighteen (18) years of age or older, of good moral character, and found ethically and mentally fit may obtain a license by filing an application therefor with the court clerk on a verified form to be prescribed by the Administrative Office of the Courts.
+B. Any person eighteen (18) years of age or older, of good moral character, and found ethically and mentally fit may obtain a license by applying, therefore with the court clerk on a verified form to be prescribed by the Administrative Office the Courts.

 C. The applicant filing for a license shall:

-E. If, at the time of consideration of the application or renewal, there are no protests and the applicant appears qualified, the application for the license shall be granted by the presiding judge or such associate district judge or district judge as is designated by the presiding judge and, upon executing bond running to the State of Oklahoma in the amount of Five Thousand Dollars ($5,000.00) for faithful performance of his or her duties and filing the bond with the court clerk, the applicant shall be authorized and licensed to serve civil process statewide.
+E. If, at the time of consideration of the application or renewal, there are no protests.
+The applicant appears qualified, the application for the license shall be granted by the presiding judge or such associate district judge or district judge as is designated by the presiding judge and, upon executing bond running to the State of Oklahoma for Five Thousand Dollars ($5,000.00) for the faithful performance of his or her duties and filing the bond with the court clerk, the applicant shall be authorized and licensed to serve civil process statewide.